tilmanschweitzer/100-days-of-code/README.md

 With this dependency to the global state of the file system it is hard to tests parts of the functionality.
 Therefore, I added interfaces to remove the direct dependency to these static functions

+## Day 15

+Add tests to check how the parsers walk through the files.

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)